Padmanabham (actor): Early life

 Padmanabham was born to Basavaraju Venkata Seshayya and Santhamma in Simhadripuram near Pulivendula in Kadapa district, Andhra Pradesh, on 20 August 1931.
 He was a regular yoga practitioner and enjoyed good health till his death.

 Career

 He started acting in his teenage when the director Gudavalli Ramabrahmam gave him a chance in Maayalokam (1945).
 Throughout his acting career he worked with almost 80 directors and acted in more than 400 movies.
 Padmanabham cherished his association with Gudavalli Ramabrahmam, Ghantasala Balaramayya, L. V. Prasad, and K. V. Reddy the most.

 Padmanabham found it hard to mention any particular comic role as his most memorable one, but made a special mention of the role of a rickshaw puller that he played in Desoddhaarakudu (1975).
 "It had ample measure of 'karuna rasa' in it and I could display the other shade of my talent," he said.
 The role became famous for the song "Aakalayyi Annamadigithe Pichchodannaru Naayaallu".

 Death

-Padmanabham died at his residence at Rangarajapuram, Kodambakkam, in Chennai at 8 am on 20 February 2010 due to a heart attack.
-He was survived by his wife, five daughters, and son.
-One of his sons died in September 2009.
+Padmanabham died of a heart attack at his residence at Rangarajapuram, Kodambakkam, in Chennai on 20 February 2010.